 The position of Vice-Chair was held by Linda Dunion (NHS non-executive) until 30th September 2017, then Councillor Crawford Reid until 30th April 2018.
-The position of Vice-Chair has been held by Councillor Colin Stewart since 1 May 2018.
+The position of Vice-Chair is to be confirmed at the June IJB.

 IJB CHAIR AND VICE CHAIR